Sports and PE Premium Impact

 New PE leader confident in leading changes to PE curriculum.

 Consistency of PE teaching across the school has improved.
-PE lessons are good or better across the school. |
+PE lessons are excellent across the school.

 PE subject Leader to support new staff in school with planning for delivery of physical education and liaise with Welling sports.